About Enphase Energy Inc. https://www.enphase.com/en-au

-Enphase Energy, a global energy technology company, delivers smart, easy-to-use solutions that manage solar generation, storage and communication on one intelligent platform.
-The Company revolutionized the solar industry with its microinverter technology and produces a fully integrated solar-plus-storage solution.
-Enphase has shipped more than 28 million microinverters, and over 1.2 million Enphase systems have been deployed in more than 130 countries.
+Enphase Energy, a global energy technology company based in Fremont, CA, is the world's leading supplier of microinverter-based solar and battery systems that enable people to harness the sun to make, use, save, and sell their own power—and control it all with a smart mobile app.
+The company revolutionized the solar industry with its microinverter-based technology and builds all-in-one solar, battery, and software solutions.
+Enphase has shipped more than 45 million microinverters, and over 2.0 million Enphase-based systems have been deployed in more than 135 countries.
 For more information, visit www.enphase.com/au and follow the company on Facebook, LinkedIn, and Twitter.